-- Set rules around the use of the T.V. and the computer.
+- 1. Set rules around the use of the T.V. and the computer.
 The over use of a computer, be it for the Internet or the use of games, is one activity that can cause a teenager to become detached from the family.
 If your son or daughter gets agitated when he/she is told to stop using the computer, he/she may be developing a problem.
-Indeed, if this agitation/restlessness continues72 until he/she is allowed to resume computer use, this problem may urgently need to be addressed.
-Also, if possible, have the computer in a family room with the screen facing outwards. - 2.
+Indeed, if this agitation/restlessness continues until he/she is allowed to resume computer use, this problem may urgently need to be addressed. - 2.
 Try and avoid a situation developing where your teenager gets into the habit of locking their bedroom door. - 3.
 Know your child's friends' names and their parents' names. - 4.
 Talk to the parents of your child's friends and agree boundaries together.
 This united front can avoid "you're the only Mum/Dad that won't let me..." - 5.
 They must always tell you where they are/have been, and whom they were with, and they must always phone if they are going to be late.
 Agree times to return home. - 6.
 If they have given you reason not to trust them, you might have to insist that they ring you from the land line of the house they are in. - 7.
 Agree that you will always check with the other parents if they are at a house party or a sleep over or if they say they are getting a lift from a friend's parent.
-It is worth noting that in certain circumstances parents,73 who are hosting other children in their home, often comment to other parents and to the school that they are surprised that only two of the four parents of the children present telephoned to check where they where. - 8.
-Set spending limits, when necessary, they must account for money spent.74 Teenagers cannot buy drink without money.
+It is worth noting that in certain circumstances parents, who are hosting other children in their home, often comment to other parents and to the school that they are surprised that only two of the four parents of the children present telephoned to check where they where. - 8.
+Set spending limits, when necessary, they must account for money spent.
+Teenagers cannot buy drink without money.
 This money has to come from somewhere.
 It may also be necessary to check in a non-intrusive way that the clothes or shoes they claim were bought were actually purchased. - 9.
 Agree when it is not appropriate to go out.
 You don't have to say yes!
 Should they be allowed to go out every time they want to? - 10.
 "I was introduced to drink by a friend who had a free house, and whose parents left drink around the place.
-They did not check if any was missing."75 This point, made by other teenagers, needs to be taken on board when there is an unsupervised house and when drink is left lying around.
-Indeed, in compiling this booklet, a group of ten 5th
+They did not check if any was missing."
+This point, made by other teenagers, needs to be taken on board when there is an unsupervised house and when drink is left lying around.
+Indeed, in compiling this booklet, a group of ten 5th year students were surveyed.
+Six of the ten said "my first exposure to drink was because my parents left drink lying around and they did not check if any was missing."